kibzohimovic/Twitter_Sentiment_Analysis_Python/README.md

 # Twitter_Sentiment_Analysis_Python
-This repository contain a Jupyter Notebook that was used to carry out twitter sentiment analysis using Python
+This repository contain a Jupyter Notebook that was used to carry out twitter sentiment analysis using Python.

+A Twitter sentiment analysis project is highly important for a company as it provides valuable insights into public opinion, customer satisfaction, and brand perception.
+By analyzing tweets, a company can gauge how its products, services, or marketing campaigns are being received by the audience.
+It helps in identifying customer concerns, trends, and emerging issues in real-time, allowing for prompt responses and crisis management.
+Furthermore, sentiment analysis can inform decision-making processes, guide marketing strategies, and lead to enhanced customer engagement and satisfaction.
+It is a powerful tool for understanding the market, staying competitive, and building a positive brand image in the digital era.